IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Additionally, States need to prevent new forms of discrimination from appearing and  "should also adopt appropriate preventive measures to avoid the emergence of new marginalized groups."[^50] Thus, even in States where no discrimination against men exists, States have an obligation to prevent it from arising.

 > States  parties  have  an  international  responsibility  to  create  and  continuously  improve statistical  databases  and the  **analysis of all forms  of  discrimination** against women in general and against women belonging to specific  vulnerable groups in particular.[^51]

-#### Direct and direct discrimination
-> States  parties  shall  ensure  that  there  is  neither  direct  nor  indirect  discrimination  against  women.
-Direct  discrimination  against  women  constitutes  different  treatment  explicitly  based  on  grounds  of  sex  and  gender  differences.
-Indirect  discrimination  against  women  occurs  when  a  law,  policy,  programme  or  practice  appears  to  be  neutral  in  so  far  as  it  relates  to  men  and  women,  but  has  a  discriminatory  effect  in  practice  on  women  because  pre-existing  inequalities  are  not  addressed  by  the  apparently  neutral  measure.
-Moreover,  indirect  discrimination  can  exacerbate  existing  inequalities  owing  to  a  failure  to  recognize  structural  and  historical  patterns  of  discrimination  and  unequal power relationships between women and men.[^52]

 #### Systemic discrimination